malcolmgreaves/rex/README.md

 LICENSE
 =======
-Use of this code is allowed under the Apache 2.0 license (see LICENSE file for legal details).
 Everything within this repository is copyright (b2015) by Malcolm Greaves.